The Professional Rubbish Clearance & Waste Collection Specialist

 Aluminium foils, aerosol cans and food wraps may also be recycled.

-Some materials may not be accepted by recycling centres.
+Some materials may not be accepted byrefuse centres.
 Biodegradable substances and soft plastic are generally not recycled.
 It is important to place such items in a distinct bin.
 Avoid mixing recyclable and non-recyclable items in one bin.

 Items that cannot be recycled include: